 You can provide it in a press kit.

-What is a Press Kit?
+What is a press kit?

 Why have a press kit?

-- Makes your interviews go well.
+It makes your interviews go well.

-- Can help create more media opportunities
+It can help create more media opportunities.

-- Makes your PR outreach more effective
+It makes your PR outreach more effective.

 - Journalists (Magazine & Newspapers)